croct-tech/plug-js/docs/patch.md

 ### Code Sample

-Here's a minimal example showing set a value:
+Here's a minimal example showing how to set a value:

 ```js
 patch.set('company', 'Croct');